muliang0711/DB_Design_Pratice/Bus_Station_managment_system/DOC.md

 1. The Bus Station serves long-trip buses.
 This assumption is made because it interacts with many different bus companies, which isn't how it typically works for area buses like RapidKL where all buses belong to one company.
 2. All `BusDriver`s must hold PSV license, as that's the mandatory license for bus drivers.

-## Business rules
-1. `BusDriver.salary` and `Staff.salary` must be at least `1500`.
-(Minimum wage in Malaysia)
-4. `Payment.pointsApplied` cannot be more than the corresponding `Customer` record's `pointBalance`.
-5. 100 points = RM1.
-Points can only be used to purchase tickets or items from shops in the Bus Station.
-2. Puchase of a ticket can be cancelled **at least 2 days in advance** with 70% refund.
-Otherwise, no refund will be given.
-    - If loyalty points were used, 70% of the cash portion will be refunded in cash, and 70% of the loyalty points will be refunded as loyalty points.
-    - SQL logic flow:
-        - First, retrieve the original `Payment` record to get `cashAmount` (cash portion of the transaction) and `pointsApplied` (point value of the transaction).
-Calculate the cash refund as `0.7 * cashAmount` and the point refund as `0.7 * pointsApplied`.
-        - Create a new `Payment` record with `type` = `'refund'` that shows the negative cash amount and points being returned.
-        - Simultaneously, create a `PointTransaction` record that shows the points being added back to the customer's balance.
-        - Update the customer's `Customer` record so that its `pointBalance` shows the latest balance.
-        > **Note:** Changes to point balance are reflected by updating both `PointTransaction` and `Customer`.
-The two updates MUST always be done in *one atomic unit* **to ensure integrity**.
-Perhaps a function (or is it called procedure?) can be written to achieve this.

-6. Full refund is given to passengers if a bus company cancels a schedule.
-3. A ticket can only be extended (same route, later time/date) **at least 2 days in advance** at current ticket price with an additional charge of RM5.
-The same ticket may only be extended **once**.

 # 🚏 Business Rule Document (Bus Management System)